StudentRND/Code-Evangelist-Manual/README.md

 # Being a Code Evangelist also isn't like being a logistics expert.

-It's also important that you don't get overly sidetracked by focusing on putting on an effecient event.
+It's also important that you don't get overly sidetracked by focusing on putting on an efficient event.
 An event where there's no check-in line, where food arrives warm and is distributed quickly, and where workshops run on-time _can still be a total failure._

 Being a Code Evangelist requires recognizing that personal interactions are often inefficient, but that you should prioritize them anyway: